-The Workforce Development element should provide a high-level description of the applicant's plans to invest in workforce education and training, support workers' skill acquisition and opportunities for advancement, and utilize an appropriate credentialed workforce.
-Applicants are also encouraged to describe, or reference their DEIA section to indicate how they will provide supportive services to help train, place, and retain individuals from underrepresented communities in good-paying jobs, registered apprenticeships, or other career-track training opportunities.
-In order to plan for this, the applicant will need to understand how the local labor force matches up with project needs, how the training and education opportunities can align with project needs, and how recruitment strategies should fit the local community.
+The Workforce Development element should provide a cohesive description of the applicant's plans to invest in workforce education and training, support workers' skill acquisition and opportunities for advancement, and utilize an appropriate credentialed workforce.
+Applicants are also encouraged to describe, or reference their DEIA section to indicate, how they will provide supportive services to help train, place, and retain individuals from underrepresented groups in good-paying jobs, registered apprenticeships, or other career-track training opportunities.
+To plan for this, the applicant will need to understand how the local labor force matches up with project needs, how the training and education opportunities can align with project needs, and how recruitment strategies should fit the local community.